Text

 0

-What Is Fry Readability Graph?
+What Is the Fry Readability Calculator?

-How to Use the Fry Readability Formula
+How to Use the Fry Readability Calculator

 • If your text is under 100 words, the calculator will use all your words.